KiwiSaver membership benefits include contributions from your employer and the Government.

 - they already pay into another complying scheme for you.

-If you’re contributing to KiwiSaver, the government will contribute up to $521.43 each year.
+If you’re contributing to a KiwiSaver,scheme the government will contribute up to $521.43 each year.
 To get it all you must have contributed at least $1042.86 in the period 1 July to 30 June.

 You can get a government contribution if you are aged 18 or over and either: